saarib2405/Twitter-Sentimental-Analysis-with-llama-3/README.md

-# Twitter Sentiment Analysis with Llama
+# Twitter Sentiment Analysis with Llama-3-8b

 This project enables sentiment analysis and tone classification of tweets using the fine-tuned Meta Llama-3-8B-Instruct model.
 It uses Hugging Face's transformers library and Gradio for creating an interactive interface.